huaminghuangtw/Evergreen-Notes/Permanent-Notes/Journey over destination.md

 ---
 title: Journey over destination
 created: 2024-11-18T09:18:12
-modified: 2025-08-26T05:35:26
+modified: 2025-08-29T08:30:46
 ---

-> _If you focus on results and finding shortcuts, you'll get impatient.
-If you focus on the process and doing the right thing, you'll be unstoppable.” — Maxime Lagace_
+> _If you focus on results and finding shortcuts, you’ll get impatient.
+If you focus on the process and doing the right thing, you’ll be unstoppable.” — Maxime Lagace_

 > _“Process saves us from the poverty of our intentions.” — Elizabeth King_